SOS2603 – Nordic welfare society - contemporary perspectives

 The exam consists of two parts.
 Part one account for one-third of the grade and part two for two-thirds of the grade, respectively.
 In order to receive a passing grade on the exam, candidates must complete and pass both parts.

 Resitting an exam

-As of spring semester 2017, the examination model for this course was changed.
-Students who wish to resit the exam, must complete both the individual, written assignment and school exam anew.
+As of autumn 2018, the examination model for this course has changed.
+Students who wish to resit the exam, must complete the current examination model.

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read more about how to submit assignments in Inspera.

 Use of sources and citation

 Students may use dictionaries at this exam.
 Dictionaries must be handed in before the examination.
 Please read regulations for dictionaries permitted at the examination.

 The examination text is given in English.You may submit your response in Norwegian, Swedish, Danish or English.